 Mississippi College has a century-long record of providing foundational education in chemistry, a program fully accredited by the American Chemical Society.
 There are other careers in science, but none more challenging and diverse than chemistry.
 Do you want a challenging and lifelong adventure?
 Chemistry at Mississippi College is a great start.

-The Department of Chemistry and Biochemistry offers courses to meet the needs of three types of students: those who are non-science majors but desire the subject for its cultural and educational values and for meeting the science requirement for graduation (CHE 141-142 General Chemistry I & II or CHE 111-112 Chemistry in American Life I & II will meet this requirement); those who plan to enter the professional schools of medicine, medical technology, nursing, dentistry, pharmacy, allied health or home economics; and those who plan to enter graduate school for further study or to enter the field of industrial chemistry.
+The Department of Chemistry and Biochemistry offers courses to meet the needs of three types of students: non-science majors who desire the subject for its cultural and educational values and for meeting the science requirement for graduation (CHE 141-142 General Chemistry I & II or CHE 111-112 Chemistry in American Life I & II will meet this requirement); those who plan to enter the professional schools of medicine, medical technology, nursing, dentistry, pharmacy, allied health or home economics; and those who plan to enter graduate school for further study or to enter the field of industrial chemistry.

 Quick Facts About MC Chemistry

-- MC was the first university in Mississippi to receive ACS-certification of its Biochemistry degree.
+- MC was the first university in Mississippi to receive ACS-certification of its biochemistry degree.